NordVPN is cheap…

 A recent addition to the NordVPN apps is CyberSec, which when enabled blocks ads, malware, and phishing threats.
 If you’re like me, you’ve already got most of that stuff set up on your browser and antivirus program, but another layer of security never hurts.

 NordVPN recently added a security featured dubbed WifiSec.
 With this enabled, the app automatically initiates a VPN connection whenever I connect to a new wifi network.
 I can set it to auto-connect to Nord on both secured and unsecured Wi-Fi networks.
+On mobile, I can choose whether auto-connect engages on a cellular connection, wi-fi, or both.

 Does NordVPN work in China?